Internships will resume in Fall 2021

 Interns will be expected to apply academic knowledge as they work with Conspirare staff to develop the business skills applicable in many professions.
-Interaction with fellow interns and professional staff allow for the creation of valuable contacts.
+Interaction with fellow interns and professional staff allows for the creation of valuable contacts.

 Internships are 10 hours per week minimum (flexible hours to be arranged) and may include nights and weekends.
 During performance cycles additional hours may be required.
 Interns must be currently enrolled students.
 Students seeking academic credit should check with their college/university.
-Interns will receive a $500 stipend upon completion of internship.
+Interns will receive a $500 stipend upon completion of the internship.

 Interested candidates should submit a resume, cover letter, and list of three references.
 Cover letters should include the following information: